Sykes Cottages · 2025–2026 · AI Infrastructure & Knowledge Management

 What Made This Work

 The 80% confidence threshold before routing was also a hard-won design principle.
-Early tests with lower thresholds produced too many 'I'm not sure' responses, which eroded trust.
-Setting the bar at 80% meant the system only answered questions it could genuinely synthesize — and simply said 'no match' when it couldn't, rather than guessing.
+Early tests with lower thresholds produced too many 'I'm not sure' responses, which can reduce trust.
+Setting the bar at 80% meant the system only answered questions it could genuinely synthesise and simply said 'no match' when it couldn't, rather than guessing.

-If I were to rebuild this today, I'd instrument adoption tracking earlier — understanding which queries drove the most value would have helped prioritize additional data source integrations faster.
+If I were to rebuild this today, I'd instrument adoption tracking earlier understanding which queries drove the most value would have helped prioritise additional data source integrations faster.

 The transferable principle: institutional knowledge is an asset that degrades if it isn't systematically accessible.
-The value of an experimentation program isn't just in the tests you run — it's in whether each test makes the organization permanently smarter.
+The value of an experimentation program isn't just in the tests you run, it's in whether each test makes the organisation smarter.

 Want to build something similar?